TehPuertoRicanSpartan/TPRS-DaveAndBambiHUD/README.md

 # TPRS' Dave & Bambi HUD
-DISCLAIMER: This HUD script is for "Actions" build only!
-You can download it [here](https://github.com/ShadowMario/FNF-PsychEngine/actions/workflows/main.yml).
+DISCLAIMER: This HUD script is for v0.7.2 only!
+You can download it [here](https://github.com/ShadowMario/FNF-PsychEngine/releases/tag/0.7.2).

 Credits to MoldyGH and his team who developed [the original mod](https://gamebanana.com/mods/43201)!
 # Installing